DavinJ-0316/Milky-Way/README.md

 # Milky-Way

-Milky Way: A 3D replica of the milky way where you can change colors and adjust parameters
+- Milky Way: A 3D replica of the milky way where you can change colors and adjust parameters

+- View the demo: